The Armed Services Vocational Aptitude Battery (ASVAB) consists of multiple-choice questions.

 The ASVAB quiz was first introduced in 1968, and since then, more than forty million applicants have taken the ASVAB test.
 Over the years, male applicants outnumbered females by far, and they accounted for around 80 percent of all applications, while more than half of all applicants for military service were 25 years of age or older.

 Testing is usually conducted at MEPS (Military Entrance Processing Stations) that include both military and civilian staff.
 All across the U.S you can find 65 MEPS, and in case you don’t live close to one of these locations, the ASVAB test may also be taken a satellite location, a so-called MET site (Military Entrance Test).
-These MET sites are usually located in a National Guard armory, a Federal government buildings, or a National Reserve Center.
+These MET sites are usually located in a National Guard Armory at Federal government buildings, or at a National Reserve Center.

-To be allowed into a ASVAB testing site, you are required to bring proper identification, and please show up on time.
+To be allowed into an ASVAB testing site, you are required to bring proper identification, and please show up on time.
 Late arrivals will not be accepted, and you’ll need to reschedule your test.
-Recruiter may take care of transportation to and from the testing site, but they are allowed inside the testing facility.
+Recruiters may take care of transportation to and from the testing site, but they are allowed inside the testing facility.
 The test questions of the ASVAB are controlled test materials, and you are expected to give nor accept any information regarding testing questions to anyone.
-Test-takers who do not abide by these rule will face severe consequences and penalties.
+Test-takers who do not abide by these rules will face severe consequences and penalties.

-If you failed on your ASVAB, you need to wait at least 1 full month before you are allowed to take the test again, and to re-test for the second time, you are required wait again for a full calendar month.
+If you failed on your ASVAB, you need to wait for at least 1 full month before you are allowed to take the test again and to re-test for the second time, you are required to wait again for a full calendar month.
 If you still didn’t pass, you will need to wait for at least half a year to be allowed to retake the ASVAB.
-Your test scores can be used for enlistment for the duration of two years.
+Your test scores can be used for Enlistment for the duration of two years.

 As the SSVAB tests aptitude rather than knowledge, there is hardly a good way to prepare, and there is also no program to go through before you take the ASVAB.
 Show up in good spirits, sleep well the night before test day, and make sure you arrive on time.
 Those are the most important elements in getting ready for the ASVAB, Usually, the ASVAB is given at schools by federal government test administrators, and the schools decide when and where the tests will be available.